 Available in 5 sizes and two options- five colours for the sleeves (red, blue, yellow, green, black) and five colours for the body (grey, pink, white, brown, cream):

-Each Product has 125 Product Variants (5x5x5=125) - multiplying this by 4=500 - which was the amount of Product Variants we had when the Product was a single Product before we divided it into four separate Products.
+Each Product has 125 Product Variants (5x5x5=125) - multiplying this by 4=500 - which was the number of Product Variants we had when the Product was a single Product before we divided it into four separate Products.

 Dividing Product Variants like this ensures that your Product Pages will always load quickly and it also gives the customer the opportunity to see four variations of the original Product on the Category Page all at once as opposed to one variation of a single product.